Privacy when sharing links

 • Enable browser tracking protection

-• Keep permissions minimal (camera/location/background)
+• Keep app permissions minimal

 • Clean links before sharing

-Layer B: noticeably stronger
+Level B: noticeably stronger

 • Use a tracker/ad blocker

-• Separate browser profiles (login vs research)
+• Separate browser profiles (login vs. research)

-• Stay logged in less often
+• Stay logged out more often

-• Prefer direct URLs over “share” variants when possible
+• Prefer direct URLs over share-tracked links

-Layer C: maximum (for sensitive cases)
+Level C: maximum (sensitive cases)

-• VPN as an additional layer
+• VPN as an extra layer

 • For very sensitive cases: Tor Browser / separate devices

-Important: a login strongly links activity to an account — link cleaning can’t “undo” that.
+Important: a login strongly links activity to an account—link cleaning can’t “undo” that.

 Honest limits